axelarnetwork/amplifier-advisory-committee/src/chains/solana/REPORT.md

   Solana-focused language, [Anchor](https://www.anchor-lang.com/docs), or [native Rust](https://solana.com/docs/programs/rust).

-Notably, no formal security analysis of Solana’s consensus mechanism are available as of March 2025.
+Notably, no formal security analysis of Solana’s consensus mechanism is available as of March 2025.
 Therefore, it is unclear whether and under which assumptions this mechanism guarantees the ledger’s robustness and core properties, safety and liveness.